 Quite possibly the easiest cake you will ever make, this Blood Orange Upside Down Cake takes only 10 minutes to prepare, giving you the perfect excuse to make a cake (and eat it too!) whenever, whereever!

 Baking is not really my thing.
 I mean I love to eat all the baked things, but I don’t usually love to make them.
 I don’t know, maybe it has something to do with the fact that, when I make cupcakes or cake, I can see with my own two eyes all the butter and sugar that go into each of those beautiful baked goodies.
 In the case of baking, sometimes ignorance is bliss.
-But, really, if I’m being I think it’s because-
+But, really, if I’m being honest, I think it’s because-

 - Baking takes forever (or seems to take forever)